 Words by Emilie Dock

-It's a widely held belief that a cup of tea can solve anything.
-It eases you into the day, provides comfort in times of uncertainty and gives reason to catch up with friends and family.
-In its great varieties and tastes, it can even offer a dazzling number of health benefits.
+It’s a widely held belief that a cup of tea can solve anything – and it holds true in many regards.
+More than a pick-me-up and an excuse for a natter, the humble brew offers a dazzling number of health benefits.
 Sipping your way to radiance, restful sleep and focus?
-Now there’s a wellness trend we can all get on board with.
+Now that's a wellness trend we can all get on board with.

-Averaging five cups of coffee a day?
-Next time the 3pm slump hits, try drinking green tea.
-A standard cup contains roughly a third of the caffeine found in coffee, but thanks to an amino acid known as L-theanine, the body processes the caffeine more effectively, making you feel alert for longer.
-And that’s without the ‘jittery’ side effects. — Tasting notes: delicately sweet, fragrant and vegetal.
+A standard cup of green tea contains roughly a third of the caffeine found in coffee, but thanks to an amino acid known as L-theanine, the body processes the caffeine more effectively – making you feel alert for longer.
+And that’s without the ‘jittery’ side effects.

 If you’ve got a sweet tooth...